sandmmakers/BedLeveler5000/README.md

 3) Extract the downloaded archive
 4) Launch **BedLeveler5000**, **PrinterInfoWizard**, or **InspectorG-code**

+## Release integrity
+Starting with version **v0.4.0**, releases are cryptographically signed with the GPG key [03E565C3F0C71CB2] and are fully automated.

 ## Filing a bug report
 See [Filing a bug report](Docs/FilingABugReport.md)